 Perhaps you’ve heard of the sales tax holidays that some states offer each summer to give parents and students a chance to buy school supplies without having to pay sales tax.
 These are not the only type of state sales tax holiday, though.

-Some states offer annual sales tax holidays for energy-efficient appliances or emergency preparedness supplies, for example.
-And the first two of these other sales tax holidays of 2020 are in February, according to the Federation of Tax Administrators:
+Some states offer annual sales tax holidays for energy-efficient appliances or emergency-preparedness supplies, for example.
+And the first two of these other sales tax holidays of 2023 are in February, according to the Federation of Tax Administrators:

-If you live in Maryland or Alabama, check the applicable link above to learn more about your sales tax holiday.
-If you live in another state, take a look at the Federation of Tax Administrator’s list of 2020 sales tax holidays and mark your calendar for any that your state will offer.
+If you live in Maryland or Alabama, check the applicable link above to learn more about your sales tax holiday, including which products will be exempt from sales taxes.
+If you live in another state, take a look at the Federation of Tax Administrators’ list of 2023 sales tax holidays and mark your calendar for any that your state will offer.